Reenie-G/Credit_Risk_Analysis/README.md

 **Cluster Centroids Undersampling**
-ClusterCentroids works the opposite of oversampling in that it undersamples the majority class to match the minority class.
+ClusterCentroids is opposite of oversampling in that it undersamples the majority class to match the minority class.
 This is done by identifying clusters of the majority and then synthetic clusters are generated.

 ![clustercentroids](Images/clustercentroids.png)